AAFC-Bioinfo-AAC/quick-start-guide/Guides/how_to_contribute.md

 To make pipeline usage easier for users and analysis results more reproducable, we recommend the following:
 - [Create a conda environment](conda_guide.md#create-a-new-environment) for your project and [install](conda_guide.md#manage-conda-packages) any tools that are needed to run the pipeline.
 Then [export your conda environment](conda_guide.md#exporting-a-conda-environment), to make sure anyone using your pipeline has the exact same tools.
 - Test your workflow to ensure it produces consistent and reproducible results.
 If you do not have your own test data, minimal datasets are available at [__](LINK).
-- Once complete, we suggest including `LICENSE`, `README.md`, `CITATIONS.md`, `CITATION.cff`, and `CHANGELOG.md` files as specified in [_](LINK).
+- Once complete, we suggest including `LICENSE`, `README.md`, `CITATIONS.md`, and `CITATION.cff` files as specified in [_](LINK).
 It will help ensure that others use your pipeline appropriately and that proper credit is given to everyone who worked on the pipeline.

 ## Adding your Pipeline to the Code Catalogue